Local Service Overview

 Before resorting to court, many parties try to resolve the dispute through negotiation.
 In the right case, open communication supported by legal counsel can lead to an amicable and legally binding resolution without unnecessary litigation expense.

-Court process in property disputes
+How court process in property disputes often shapes the next step

 If negotiation and mediation do not resolve the dispute, the matter may proceed through litigation.
 Depending on the case, this can involve: